Vikas Goel

 Chief Technology Officer

-The OXM platform is the foundation that made Nexiva possible.
-Carrier-grade reliability, multi-region deployment, and hundreds of millions of daily customer interactions create a uniquely demanding engineering environment — and a uniquely well-instrumented one.
-The lessons that transfer to AI voice agents are significant.
+The OXM platform was the foundation that made EVA and Nexiva possible.
+Multi-tenant architecture, enterprise-grade reliability, multi-region deployment, and hundreds of millions of daily end-user interactions create a uniquely demanding engineering environment — and a uniquely well-instrumented one.
+The disciplines required to ship enterprise SaaS at this scale (predictable SLAs, audit trails, API-first design, graceful degradation) are exactly what AI voice agents demand on top.

-• Deployments across Southeast Asia, MENA, Africa, and South America
+• Deployments across Asia, MENA, Africa, and South America

 1996 — 2013